Book: References

+Reference books are non-fiction books intended to be quickly referred to for information, rather than read beginning to end.
+The writing style used in these works is informative; the authors avoid opinions and the use of the first person, and emphasize facts.

 An almanac is a very general reference book, usually one-volume, with lists of data and information on many topics.
 An encyclopedia is a book or set of books designed to have more in-depth articles on many topics.
 A book listing words, their etymology, meanings, and other information is called a dictionary.
-A book which is a collection of maps is an atlas.
-A more specific reference book with tables or lists of data and information about a certain topic, often intended for professional use, is often called a handbook.
+An atlas is a book containing a collection of maps.
+A specialized reference work giving information about a particular field or technique, often intended for professional use, is often called a handbook.
 Books which try to list references and abstracts in a certain broad area may be called an index, such as Engineering Index, or abstracts such as chemical abstracts and biological abstracts.

+Technical

 Books with technical information on how to do something or how to use some equipment are called instruction manuals.
 Other popular how-to books include cookbooks and home improvement books.

+Educational

-Students typically store and carry textbooks and schoolbooks for study purposes.
+Students often carry textbooks and schoolbooks for study purposes.
+Lap books are a learning tool created by students.

-Unpublished

-Many types of book are private, often filled in by the owner, for a variety of personal records.
 Elementary school pupils often use workbooks, which are published with spaces or blanks to be filled by them for study or homework.
 In US higher education, it is common for a student to take an exam using a blue book.

+Religious

+Religious texts, including scripture, are texts which various religions consider to be of central importance to their religious tradition.
+They often feature a compilation or discussion of beliefs, ritual practices, moral commandments and laws, ethical conduct, spiritual aspirations, and admonitions for fostering a religious community.

+Hymnals are books with collections of musical hymns that can typically be found in churches.
+Prayerbooks or missals are books that contain written prayers and are commonly carried by monks, nuns, and other devoted followers or clergy.

+Children's books

+Unpublished

-There is a large set of books that are made only to write private ideas, notes, and accounts.
+Many books are only used to record personal ideas, notes, and accounts, such as notebooks, logbooks, commonplace books, and diaries.
 These books are rarely published and are typically destroyed or remain private.
-Notebooks are blank papers to be written in by the user.
-Students and writers commonly use them for taking notes.
-Scientists and other researchers use lab notebooks to record their notes.
-They often feature spiral coil bindings at the edge so that pages may easily be torn out.

-Address books, phone books, and calendar/appointment books are commonly used on a daily basis for recording appointments, meetings and personal contact information.
-Books for recording periodic entries by the user, such as daily information about a journey, are called logbooks or logs.
-A similar book for writing the owner's daily private personal events, information, and ideas is called a diary or personal journal.
-Businesses use accounting books such as journals and ledgers to record financial data in a practice called bookkeeping (now usually held on computers rather than in hand-written form).
+Address books, phone books, and calendar/appointment books are commonly used for recording appointments, meetings and personal contact information.
+Businesses historically used accounting books such as journals and ledgers to record financial data in a practice called bookkeeping (now usually held on computers rather than in hand-written form).